vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 !!! abstract "Non-Standard Positions"
     :material-information-outline: Non-standard positions may only be used in accordance with [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}.
-    Approval must be sought from the parent sector prior to opening a Non-Standard Position.
+    Approval must be sought from the **parent position** prior to opening a Non-Standard Position.

 ## Airspace
 BN ADC is not responsible for any airspace by default.